dmurdoch/RmdConcord/README.md

 This is based on a suggestion and initial code from Heather Turner.
 Thanks!

+Rmarkdown files (type `.Rmd`) allow presentation articles to be generated from simple text documents.
+However, if there are errors, these can be difficult to track back to the originating markdown text because there are often intermediate stages: the R Markdown file is converted to plain Markdown, the plain Markdown is converted to HTML or LaTeX, the LaTeX is converted to PDF.
+A concordance that allows back-tracking of errors from the later steps is needed.

 The main use for this in HTML output is to help deciphering HTML Tidy error messages.
 If you replace the original driver with `RmdConcord::html_documentC`, `R CMD check` should report locations in